angular-hispano/angular-docs-es/adev-es/src/content/guide/routing/redirecting-routes.en.md

   // Redirect with path parameters
   { path: 'legacy-user/:id', redirectTo: 'users/:id' },

-  // Redirect any other URLs that don't match
+  // Redirect any other URLs that don’t match
   // (also known as a "wildcard" redirect)
   { path: '**', redirectTo: '/login' }
 ];